tglanz/bsc/deep-compression/chapters/0040-the-lottery-ticket-hypothesis.md

 - Initial hypothesis
 - Adjustments for bigger networks
   - Linear mode connectivity
-- Impact of the hypothesis
+- Impact of the Hypothesis
   - Practical
   - Theoretical:
 - Characteristics of a lottery ticket?